-- 1. Heat 2 teaspoons canola oil in medium skillet over medium heat.
-Add onion, bell peppers, corn, zucchini, and yellow squash.
-Cook, stirring occasionally, until vegetables are softened, out 6 minutes. - 2.
+1. Heat 2 teaspoons canola oil in medium skillet over

+medium heat.
+Add onion, bell peppers, corn, zucchini,

+- and yellow squash.
+Season with salt and pepper.
+Cook, stirring occasionally, until vegetables are softened, about 6 minutes.
 Heat 1 teaspoon canola oil in medium skillet and then add garlic and cook for 30 seconds.
 Add can of refried beans.
-Mix beans and garlic together until garlic is well incorporated and heat until the mixture is hot.
-Set aside. - 3.
-For the salsa: place ingredients in food processor or blender and blend until smooth. - 4.
+Mix beans and garlic together until garlic is well incorporated and heat until the - mixture is hot.
+Set aside.

+3. For the salsa: place ingredients in food processor or blender and blend until smooth. - 4.
 Spread a thin layer of the bean and garlic mixture on top of a tostada.
 Add a spoonful of the cooked vegetables.
-Top with salsa and gueso fresco (if using). - 1.
+Top with salsa and queso fresco (if using). - 1.
 List nutrients you think are found in the foods in this recpe. - 2.
 Observations throughout the cooking demonstration. - 3.
 My Black Bean & Veggie Tostada Olè Experience Use your 5 senses to describe your food experience in words and pictures.